Clevatess: Anime

 An anime television series adaptation was announced on July 2, 2024.
-It was produced by Lay-duce and directed by Kiyotaka Taguchi, with Keigo Koyanagi writing series scripts, Souichirou Sako designing the characters, and Nobuaki Nobusawa composing the music.
+It is produced by Lay-duce and directed by Kiyotaka Taguchi, with Keigo Koyanagi writing series scripts, Souichirou Sako designing the characters, and Nobuaki Nobusawa composing the music.
 The series aired from July 2 to September 17, 2025, on AT-X and other networks.
 The opening theme song is "Ruler", performed by Mayu Maeshima, while the ending theme song is "Destiny", performed by Ellie Goulding.
 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia and Oceania for streaming on Ani-One Asia's YouTube channel.

-After the airing of the final episode, a second season was announced.
+After the airing of the final episode, a second season was announced, with the cast and staff reprising their roles.
+The season premiered on July 8, 2026.
+The opening theme song is "Foreshadow", performed by Maeshima, while the ending theme song is "Awake Anew", performed by Myth & Roid.